gamesbook/protograf/docs/source/hexagonal_grids.rst

 used for decades in war games and role playing games, but can also act as grids or tiles in regular board games.

-Some practical example of these grids are shown in the section containing examples of both :doc:`commercial <examples/commercial>` and :doc:`abstract <examples/abstract>` boards.
+Some practical examples of these grids are shown in the section with both :doc:`commercial <examples/commercial>` and :doc:`abstract <examples/abstract>` boards.

 You should have already seen how a single Hexagon and a basic grid of Hexagons are created using defaults.
-You should also have seen how a single hexagon can be further enhanced in as a :ref:`Customised Hexagon Shape <hexIndex>`.
+You should also have seen how a single hexagon can be further enhanced as a :ref:`Customised Hexagon Shape <hexIndex>`.

 .. _rectIndex: